awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

 To help you diagnose issues, each OpsItem includes contextually relevant information such as the name and ID of the AWS resource that generated the OpsItem, alarm or event details, alarm history, and an alarm timeline graph\.

+For the AWS resource, OpsCenter aggregates information from AWS Config, AWS CloudTrail logs, and Amazon CloudWatch Events, so you don't have to navigate across multiple console pages during your investigation\.

+The following list includes types of AWS resources and metrics for which customers configure CloudWatch alarms that create OpsItems\.
++ Amazon DynamoDB: database read and write actions reach a threshold
++ Amazon EC2: CPU utilization reaches a threshold
++ AWS billing: estimated charges reach a threshold
++ Amazon EC2: an instance fails a status check
++ Amazon Elastic Block Store \(EBS\): disk space utilization reaches a threshold

+The following list includes types of EventBridge rules customer configure to create OpsItems\.
++ AWS Security Hub: security alert issued
++ DynamoDB: a throttling event
++ Amazon EC2 Auto Scaling: failure to launch an instance
++ Systems Manager: failure to run an automation
++ AWS Health: an alert for scheduled maintenance
++ EC2: instance state change from `Running` to `Stopped`

+OpsCenter is also integrated with Amazon CloudWatch Application Insights for \.NET and SQL Server\.
+This means you can automatically create OpsItems for problems detected in your applications\.
+You can also integrate OpsCenter with AWS Security Hub to aggregate and take action on your security, performance, and operational issues in Systems Manager\.

 Operations engineers and IT professionals can create, view, and edit OpsItems by using the OpsCenter page in the AWS Systems Manager console, public API operations, the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDKs\.
 OpsCenter public API operations also allows you to integrate OpsCenter with your case management systems and health dashboards\.

 ## OpsCenter integration<a name="OpsCenter-integration"></a>